iBug/iBug-source/_drafts/japan-june-2025.md

 The culture and the people were all amazing, and food and dining were all delicious.
 Given Japan's proximity to China, it definitely stands out as a great destination for short trips, and time permitting, I will for sure visit Japan again in the future.

-<s>Also I previously arranged a Chinese version of this article, but it has since been scrapped as *why wouldn't the English version suffice alone?*</s>
+<s>Also I previously arranged a Chinese version of this article, but it has since been scrapped as <i>why wouldn't the English version suffice alone?</i></s>